imichael2e2/imichael2e2/README.md

 ### Hi there 👋

-Specifying nationality is not an endorsement, speak English, please. : )
+Specifying nationality is not an endorsement, speak English, please : )